noderators/elastos-supernode-setup/README.md

     - Change "IPAddress" to your own public IP address
     - Change "User" to your own username you want to set
     - Change "Pass" to your own password you want to set
+    - Change "HttpJsonPort" to the port of your choosing
+    - If you want to enable REST API Port, add
+        ```"HttpRestStart": true,```
+    - Change "HttpRestPort" to the port of your choosing

 3. Update /etc/elastos-ela/params.env
     - Change "KEYSTORE_PASSWORD" to your own keystore password you set above(whatever $YOURPASSWORDHERE is)